 Wifi on the fly?
 That’s what Gogo wireless is all about.
 Show that your airline supports Gogo with custom designed lapel pins!

-Gogo is wireless internet that is now being offered to airline passengers by Aircell.
-According to the company’s web site, more than 65 percent of all airline passengers carry a laptop onto the plane with them.
+Gogo is the wireless internet that is now being offered to airline passengers by Aircell.
+According to the company’s website, more than 65 percent of all airline passengers carry a laptop onto the plane with them.
 For their time in the sky, they want to stay connected to their work and lives on the ground.
 And they’re willing to pay for it.